-Camp HOPE America is the first camping and mentoring initiative in the United States to focus on children exposed to domestic violence.
-Camp HOPE America (formerly Camp HOPE San Diego) began in San Diego in 2003, under the leadership of then – San Diego City Attorney Casey Gwinn.
-Camp HOPE San Diego was part of the nationally recognized San Diego Family Justice Center, a collaborative of 25 government and non-government agencies co-locating professionals to focus on serving victims of domestic violence and their children.
+Camp HOPE America is the first camping and mentoring initiative in the United States to focus on children and teens exposed to domestic violence.
+Camp HOPE America began in San Diego in 2003, under the leadership of, then – San Diego City Attorney, Casey Gwinn.
+The program was part of the nationally recognized San Diego Family Justice Center, a collaborative of about 25 government and non-government agencies co-locating professionals to focus on serving victims of domestic violence and their children.

 Camp HOPE San Diego expanded in 2013 in California to become a statewide initiative called Camp HOPE America – California.
 In 2015, Camp HOPE America took place in five states, and the list of states implementing Camp HOPE America continues to grow.
 Through funding from the Verizon Foundation and others, an estimated 1,500 youth and teens in the United States will experience this life-changing transformation of Camp HOPE America in 2018.

-At Camp HOPE America, we have the opportunity to use fun-filled avenues to bring hope into the lives of our campers.
+At Camp HOPE America, we have the opportunity to use fun-filled avenues to give campers a hope for a brighter future.
 Throughout the course of a week at camp, campers might participate in a variety of activities ranging from field games to rock climbing, tubing to high and low ropes courses, art projects to silly campfire songs, and cabin discussion to Character Trait Awards.
-By utilizing meaningful activities, we have learned how to create an environment where kids feel safe, seen, encouraged, and loved.
+By utilizing meaningful activities, we have learned how to create an environment where kids feel safe, seen and heard, encouraged, and cared for.